RachelSeale/ourFitness/README.md

 - SASS
 - HTML

-Just added Gulp to the project as a trail
+Just added Gulp to the project as a trial